Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Convergence of the Joint Online Parameter Estimation and Optimal Sensor Placement Algorithm

 \section{Convergence of the Joint Online Parameter Estimation and Optimal Sensor Placement Algorithm}

-In this Appendix, we provide a statement of \cite[Proposition 3.1]{Sharrock2020a}, adapted appropriately to the linear Gaussian case.
+In this Appendix, we provide an almost sure convergence result for the joint parameter estimation and optimal sensor placement algorithm proposed in the main article.
+This corresponds to \cite[Proposition 3.1]{Sharrock2020a}, adapted appropriately to the linear Gaussian case.
 This result guarantees the almost sure convergence of the online parameter estimates and optimal sensor placements generated by the finite-dimensional approximation of Algorithm \eqref{RML_ROSP_1} - \eqref{RML_ROSP_2} to the stationary points of the finite-dimensional approximations of the asymptotic log-likelihood and the asymptotic sensor placement objective function, respectively.
 We also state and verify several sufficient conditions in the linear Gaussian case.